How Much Will a Dealership Pay For My Car

 - Certified Pre-Owned Programs: If your car qualifies, selling it as a certified pre-owned vehicle at a dealership can sometimes fetch a higher price.

 We Can Do Better:

 Autohitch is actually going to research what the dealers are buying and selling your car for among each other to get you EXACTLY what dealers think your car is worth.

-Simply head over to our Home Page and fill out the form for our $20 Car Shopping Service and we will get to work, not only getting you pricing data, but also checking your vehicles documented history for any issues that a dealer or potential private buyer might find if they were to look.
+Simply head over to our Home Page and fill out the form for our $20 Car Shopping Service and we will get to work researching recent dealer transactions for your same vehicle.

 Take the average that you get and cut it by 20%, then take off an additional $500, more/less if your car is in more or less need of repair and cleaning.